-In the Utah column, enter the Utah nonrefundable credits distributed to the shareholders.
+Enter the Utah nonrefundable credits distributed to the shareholders.
 Describe the nonrefundable credit in the space provided, and enter the Utah code for the credit (see Nonrefundable Credits, below).
 If a credit was received from an upper-tier pass-through entity, also complete and attach TC-250.